Securitybits-io/blog.securitybits.io/content/post/2023-01-01-Clock-Glitching-with-a-chipwhisperer.md

     scope.glitch.repeat = 10
     ```

 These are the settings that worked for me, but your mileage may vary.
-Recommend to tweak `ext_offset` and increase te span of `offset` in order to vary the place of the glitch.
+Recommend tweaking `ext_offset` and increase the span of `offset` in order to vary the place of the glitch.

 #### Reset Function